apache/datasketches-website/docs/SketchElements.md

 Sketches are typically

-* Small.
-They can be orders of magnitude smaller than the raw input data stream and with a well defined upper bound of size that is independent of the size of the input stream.
+* Small in size.
+They are typically orders of magnitude smaller than the raw input data stream.
+Sketches implement *sublinear* algorithms that grow in size much slower than that of the size of the input stream.
+Some skethces have a finite upper-bound in size that is independent of the size of the input stream.
 * Fast.
 The update times are independent of the size or order of the input stream.
 These sketches are inherently "Single Pass" or "One Touch".
 The sketch only needs to see each item in the stream once.
 * Highly Parallelizable.
 The sketch data structures are "additive" in that they can be merged without losing accuracy.